 The illegal status that marijuana has in many locations has made it extremely difficult to conduct thorough medical research.
 Cannabis has been used to treat gastrointestinal pain for centuries in the east and more than 100 years in the west.

-One of the reasons why marijuana could be effective in treating GI pain is because it interacts with endogenous cannabinoid receptors in the digestive tract which results in reduced pain and spasms.
+One of the reasons why marijuana could be effective in treating GI pain is because it interacts with endogenous cannabinoid receptors in the digestive tract, which can result in reduced pain and spasms.

-A 2012 study by Lahat, Lang, and Ben-Horin, published in the journal Digestion, looked at the impact of marijuana treatment on clinical disease activity, weight, and quality of life, of patients with IBD.
-Although it was admittedly a small study of just 13 patients, 11 of whom had Crohn’s disease while two others had ulcerative colitis, the results were very promising.
+A 2012 study by Lahat, Lang, and Ben-Horin, published in the journal Digestion, looked at the impact of marijuana treatment on clinical disease activity, weight, and quality of life of patients with IBD.
+Although it was admittedly a small study of just 13 patients, 11 of whom had Crohn’s disease and two others with ulcerative colitis; the results were very promising.

-The Harvey-Bradshaw Index rates the disease symptoms in Crohn’s disease.
-In the 11 patients who used cannabis, their Harvey-Bradshaw score dropped from 11.36 to just 2.68, which is classified as a great result.
+The Harvey-Bradshaw index rates the disease symptoms in Crohn’s disease.
+In the 11 patients who used cannabis, their Harvey-Bradshaw score dropped from 11.36 to just 5.72.
 All of the patients reported significant reductions in pain, and big improvements in abdominal pain level and general wellbeing.
 Also, they enjoyed an average weight gain of 4.3 kilograms in the three months.
 Even the average number of liquid stools was almost halved from 5.54 to just 3.18.

-In 2016, a review by Ahmed and Katz, published in Gastroenterology & Hepatology, looked at the therapeutic use of weed in Inflammatory Bowel Disease (IBD).
+In 2016, a review by Ahmed and Katz, published in Gastroenterology & Hepatology, looked at the therapeutic use of cannabis in inflammatory bowel disease (IBD).
 The research team analyzed the studies conducted by numerous scientists to determine whether marijuana use provided relief to patients with IBD.

-What was interesting was when the review looked at therapy studies which evaluated clinical response in people with IBD.
-In three studies, all of the patients reported significant improvement in their quality of life, a major reduction in disease activity, and weight gain.
+In three studies, all of the patients reported significant improvement in their quality of life, a significant reduction in disease activity, and weight gain.

 The review did warn that the safety profile of marijuana was not established, and suggested that there could be detrimental effects.
 However, it also stated that existing IBD management options such as corticosteroids carried long-term side effects such as infection and malignancy.
-It recommended large, randomized, double-blind controlled trials using weed, along with long-term follow-up and safety profiles.
+It recommended large, randomized, double-blind controlled trials using cannabis for IBD, along with long-term follow-up and safety profiles.

 Beware Cannabinoid Hyperemesis Syndrome (CHS)!